PranavGPR/dsa-tutorial/README.md

 # DSA Tutorial
-  A exercise repo to learn and workout different Data Structures and Alogirthms.
+  An exercise repo to learn and workout different Data Structures and Alogirthms.